Lost in the Movies: 63 Up

 Lynn, on the other hand, never got to experience her sixties at all.
 For the first time, the Up series must deal with the death of one of its participants and 63 Up allows itself to freeze in the face of this prospect.
 The warm intimacy of the central subject interviews is traded for a blunt, glum exchange with Lynn's daughters and husband who relay their frustrations, with Lynn's own refusal to go to the hospital when an ongoing condition was aggravated, and especially with the medical system that did not anticipate her rapid decline - leaving her to die alone when her unsuspecting family went home for the night.
 Focusing on the material circumstances of her passing, the film tastefully acknowledges a distance between this stark, impenetrable finality and, what's more in its wheelhouse, the ups and downs of a life still being lived.
 Lynn's footage from 56 Up - in which she appeared happier and relatively healthier than some of her other appearances - is used to give her a voice in this series one last time.
 As a farewell gesture, 63 Up shows the dedication of a library wing to Lynn, whose passion for that institution helped define her life.
 To cheer us up, the last section of the documentary (which was broadcast in three parts for its TV premiere) reconnects two of its subjects.
 Paul and Symon grew up in boarding schools apart from their fractured families, but now they both have families of their own.
 While Bruce has visited Symon in the UK for several films, this is the first time they've been reunited in Australia (where Paul has lived for decades).
 Paul discusses his own deep-seated emotional reticence while Symon reflects on the breakup of an earlier marriage and reconciliation with his grown children.
 In both cases, childhood scars obviously impacted them well into adulthood but if the seven-year-olds anticipate the sixty-three-year-olds it's less a straight line than a matter of obstacles they define themselves by reacting against.

 Watching this in 2023, it is now sixty years after the seven-year-olds played, eighteen years after I began viewing the films myself, seven years (almost to the day, coincidentally!) since I covered the rest of the series, and four years after 63 Up itself came out.
 My initial impression of this final montage was that the series was reaching its crescendo; nonetheless, I'm left with the hope there will be more.
 When I heard Apted speak at a festival years ago he mentioned the possibility of a son continuing his work.
 However, there hasn't been much official word yet of who would carry on the project and what form it would take.
 Do the participants themselves even want to sit down for anyone other than the young man who selected them as children or the old man who gave them the opportunity to tell the stories of their aging?
-In a New York Times article published after Apted's death at seventy-nine in 2021, several subjects expressed a desire to continue and (along with Apted himself at 2019 Q & A) designated his longtime producer Claire Lewis as the likely successor.
+In a New York Times article published after Apted's death at seventy-nine in 2021, several subjects expressed a desire to continue and designated his longtime producer Claire Lewis as the likely successor (as did Apted himself in a 2019 Q & A).
 She too is in her seventies and it seems likely that if there is another film it will be a farewell coda, allowing the project to go out on a graceful if slightly evasive note, rather than following its subjects into the twilight of old age, failing health, and death (imagine all the complications that would ensue, from family members obstructing access to the subjects themselves becoming less responsive or available for a thorough interview).
 In the Times piece, at least one participant agrees with that timetable. "'70 and 7 do have a good symmetry,' [Jackie] Bassett said.
 'It would have to be the last one for everybody.'"

 My own disjointed symmetry with the series is informed by the fact that I was only a few months old when Apted and the participants were filming 28 Up in 1984.
 My seven-year installments have echoed theirs, making me around seven myself when (unknown to me) 35 Up debuted, fourteen when I read about 42 Up, twenty-one when I attended the 49 Up premiere, and twenty-eight for 56 Up.
 As I wrote in 2016 for my Favorites series (7 - 56 Up ranked #26 collectively), "by the time 63 comes out, 35 will be the one I connect to the most on rewatch."
 It took me so long to catch up with 63 Up, however, that I fell out of sync and am now closer to 42 Up than 35 Up.
 Between Apted's death and Covid-19 in the years between the film's release and my viewing, this feels more like a glimpse of the past than a view of the present.
 Meanwhile, I was half-right in my 2016 expectations of what they would discuss ("Brexit and Corbyn").
 Brexit does indeed come up in several interviews - the film was shot several years after the vote to leave the European Union although the actual departure hadn't happened yet.
 But the controversial Labour leader Jeremy Corbyn is never mentioned by name (Peter says he's left the Labour Party after a lifetime of voting for them while Tony, regretting his vote for "Leave", switches from the Tories to the Greens and Neil continues to stand for elections as a Liberal Democrat).
 This film, part of a series which began as an explicit exploration of the British class system, may be even less engaged with politics than some of the other recent entries; overall the series has certainly trended toward a personal focus.